Welcome to AHIMSA Berkeley

 Our organization and history.

 Welcome to our re-newed website.
 This new website is the generous contribution of Inflight Studio.
 Our original website, by CharityFocus, was also a gift of service.
-We give great thanks to both » inflightstudio and » CharityFocus
+We give great thanks to both » inflightstudio and » ServiceSpace

 Next page: Voices of Ahimsa